County | TBC | Categories | Stone / Cliff-top |

 February

-The Scottish Earl of Douglas had angered King James II and when the 8th Earl refused to meet the king's demands, James stabbed and killed him.
+During a meeting at Stirling Castle between the Earl of Douglas and King James II the 8th Earl refused to meet the King's demands.
+Angered by the refusal James stabbed the Earl and killed him.

 1513